- See a full list of publications

 - Explore connections, collaborators, related work and more

-Natasha Glaisyer is a Senior Lecturer in the Department of History.
+Natasha Glaisyer is Reader in Early Modern History in the Department of History.
 She is a member of the Centre for Eighteenth Century Studies and also of the Centre for Renaissance and Early Modern Studies.

 Natasha Glaisyer's research interests are in the social, cultural and economic history of seventeenth and eighteenth-century Britain.
 She is currently writing a book provisionally entitled Venturing Fortunes: A Cultural History of Lotteries in England, 1567-1826.